x close

 Stage 3: Consideration

-Now you’ve got a selection of people and businesses interested in your products, it’s time to start convincing them to become your customers.
-They’ll start looking at your products and brand in depth, compare you to similar companies and start working out how you would fit into their business process.
+They’ll start looking at your products and brand in depth, compare you to similar companies, and start working out how you would fit into their business process.

 An aspect of this stage that’s unique to the B2B marketing funnel, as opposed to B2C, is that the person who has been in the funnel so far will usually have to gather materials to show the stakeholders, and it’s up to you to provide all that for them.

-Often at this stage, they will have become Marketing Qualified Leads (MQLs), where they’ve agreed to more direct forms of marketing.
+Often at this stage, they’ll have become Marketing Qualified Leads (MQLs), where they’ve agreed to more direct forms of marketing.
 They might have created an account on your site, agreed to be sent emails, or had their first interactions with a member of your marketing or sales team (either digitally or otherwise).

 This is where you really get the ball rolling on lead nurturing.